 Pulse Oximetry is a non-invasive method allowing to measure the oxygen saturation in one’s blood.
-Oxygen that is carried in the blood attaches to hemoglobin molecules.
-Oxygen saturation is a measure of how much oxygen the blood is carrying as a percetage of the maximum possible.
+The oxygen that is carried in the blood attaches to hemoglobin molecules.
+Oxygen saturation is a measure of how much oxygen the blood is carrying as a percentage of the maximum possible.
 A fit, healthy young person would have an oxygen saturation of 95-99%.
-This number will vary with age, degree of fitness, altitude at which the test is conducted, oxygen therapy, etc.
+This number will vary with age, degree of fitness, the altitude at which the test is conducted, oxygen therapy, etc.